Nunn-Lab-UW/proteomics-analysis-documentation/docs/dia_analysis.rst

 .. note::
    These are optional, one-time setup steps.

-*  If you plan to upload results to Limelight, please :doc:`set up your Limelight credentials <credentials_limelight>`.
 *  If you will be downloading data from Panorama, please :doc:`set up your Panorama credentials <credentials_panorama>`.

 Workflow Steps